Return to the Home Page

 But don’t you give up!
 Exercise your rights under FCRA, Section 611 (a)(6) and (7) and request the credit reporting agency give you the “Method of Verification.”

-The CFPB has been working to ensure the dispute process be improved and as a result, the “e-OSCAR” system has been upgraded so that the credit bureaus can now send furnishers any relevant dispute documents submitted by consumers.
+Over the years, the CFPB has been working to ensure the dispute process be improved and as a result, the “e-OSCAR” system has been upgraded so that the credit bureaus can now send furnishers any relevant dispute documents submitted by consumers.

 Explore More